 Solanki, P. & Horne, Z. (In prep).
 Quantifying motivated reasoning in a repeated judgment task.

 Dougherty, M. & Horne, Z. (In prep).
 Citation counts and journal impact factors do not capture research quality in psychological science.

 Caple, A., Flannagan, C., Horne, Z., Shah, P. (in prep).
 Does Informing People about Disease Risk Change Beliefs about Vaccination?
 A Replication Study.

 Horne, Z. & Cimpian, A. (In Prep).
 The influence of an inherence heuristic on scientific explanation.

 Horne, Z. & Roberts, S. (submitted).
 The impact of state-based language on the perception of mental illness.

 Horne, Z. & Cimpian, A. (Revision Requested).
 Intuitions about personal identity are rooted in essentialist thinking across development.

-Horne, Z.*, Muradoglu, M.*, & Cimpian, A. (Revision requested).
+Horne, Z.*, Muradoglu, M.*, & Cimpian, A. (Forthcoming).
 Explanation as a Cognitive Process.
+Trends in Cognitive Science.